 You can read the full poem here.

 In the first line of ‘The Secret Sits,’ the speaker begins by referring to “We.”
-This third-person pronoun is not described in more detail as the poem progresses.
+This first-person plural pronoun is not described in more detail as the poem progresses.
 It’s vague and up for interpretation, much like the rest of the poem.
 Frost could be thinking about a small group of people, two people, or perhaps all of humanity.
 If the poem is taken literally and readers interpret the “ring” and “dance” as real things, it’s more likely to be a small group he’s talking about.
 But, if the two are metaphorical, then it could be any group of people.

 The dance evokes images of childhood games, like ring around the rosie.
 But, the use of the word “suppose” immediately elevates it.
 There is more thought going on within the lines of the poem than would be present in a childish game.